ncatlab/nlab-content/pages/5066.md

 * The proof of the theorem is not direct but goes via the fundamental cubical $\omega$-groupoid with connections of the filtered spaces, as that context allows the notions of _algebraic inverse to subdivision_ and of _commutative cube_.
 However the proof is a direct generalisation of a proof for the [[van Kampen theorem]] for the [[fundamental groupoid]].

 * Applications of this theorem include many basic facts in algebraic topology, such as the Relative Hurewicz Theorem, the Brouwer degree theorem, and new nonabelian results on 2nd relative homotopy groups, not of course obtainable by the traditional wholly abelian methods.
 No use is made of _singular homology theory_ or of _simplicial approximation_.
+Also included is a version of the "small simplex theorem", see Theorem 10.4.20 of ([Brown-Higgins-Sivera](#NAT)).